thodges-gh/ChainLink-Node/NodeFAQ.md

 ## Does Ethereum need to run in --full mode?

 No, it's not necessary to download the entire blockchain history in order to run a ChainLink node.
-You're free to use either --fast or --light options when running geth, just make sure you also use the --rpc flag.
+You're free to use either --fast or --syncmode "light" options when running geth, just make sure you also use the --rpc flag.